 From the sandy section just below and East of the true summit walk SE through low lying manzanita to a point where you can see some cairns on boulders below.
 Follow the cairns through a series of boulders and manzanita, descending into the manzanita tunnels.
 These tunnels are about 3' high and provide a quick and relatively easy way through what would otherwise be a major bushwack.
-At the end of the tunnels is a short (10', easy 5th) drop into the descent gully.

 Follow the gully downhill to the East.
 After several hundred feet you'll reach a faint trail on the right side of the gully.
 This trail leads through some trees and drops down through low brush to a loose talus section above a smooth slab.
 We tried the slab, but it drops off and is fairly serious.
 It is not a good option and may lead to a dead end/rappel.

 Going back to the left (North) into the gully (4th/easy 5th down climbing over a mossy section) just before the trees on the trail thin out proved to be a better option.
 Back in the gully continue down the hill on mostly 3rd class terrain.
 There are two more sections that require some down climbing and while technically 5th class, they are not horribly exposed.

 Continue down the gully until it widens and you reach the West fork/drainage of the creek.
 Cross the creek and head out toward a tongue shaped low angle to flat section between the West and East drainage.
 This looks improbable, but there is a relatively easy 3rd/4th class scrambling descent from the tip down to the NW side.